valchkou/cassandra-driver-mapping/README.md

 <a name="lock"/>
 ### Optimistic Lock
-Cassandra does not allow to lock rows or columns individually.
-This section explains what Cassandra privides to support otpimistic locking.
-As well as Mapping add-on implementation for it
+C* does not support locking.
+But it provides ability for [Optimistic Concurrency Control] (http://en.wikipedia.org/wiki/Optimistic_concurrency_control).
+While running, transactions use data resources without acquiring locks on those resources.
+Before committing, each transaction verifies that no other transaction has modified the data it has read.
+If the check reveals conflicting modifications, the committing transaction rolls back and can be restarted.
+This section explains how you can achieve this with C* and Mapping Add-on

 <a name="lock_transactions"/>
 - Lightweight Transactions
 I don't know why they call it Lightweight Transactions.
-Those transactions are more heavyweight than normal C* transactions.
-[Datastax Lightweight Transactions] (http://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_ltwt_transaction_c.html)
+Those transactions are much heavier than normal C* transactions.
+Read more about [Datastax Lightweight Transactions.] (http://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_ltwt_transaction_c.html)
-C* allows to do conditional UPDATE/INSERT using IF/IF NOT EXISTS.
-If "IF" condition is not met write doesn't happen.
-The boolean flag "[applied]" is returned indicating if write has happened.
+C* supports conditional UPDATE/INSERT using IF/IF NOT EXISTS keywords.
+When "IF" condition is not met write doesn't happen.
+The boolean flag "[applied]" is returned.

 <a name="lock_version"/>
 - @Version
-This mapping add-on supports annotation @Version of "long" type to enable optimistic lock on entity.
+Mapping Add-on supports annotation @Version of "long" data type to enable optimistic lock on entity.
-Whenever you save entity the version get incremented and updated entity returned as result of operation.
+Whenever you save entity the version get incremented and as result of operation updated entity is retirned.
-If you try to save not the latest one then "null" will be returned instead and no error will be thrown.
+If you try to save not-the-latest one then "null" will be returned instead and no error will be thrown.
 ```java

 	import javax.persistence.Id;